riscv-boom/riscv-boom/docs/sections/Execute/execute.rst

-For this reason, BOOM uses an abstract Functional Unit class to “wrap" expert-written, low-level functional units from the Rocket repository (see :ref:`The Rocket-chip Repository Layout`).
+For this reason, BOOM uses an abstract Functional Unit class to “wrap" expert-written, low-level functional units from the Rocket repository (see :ref:`The Rocket-Chip Repository Layout`).
 However, the expert-written functional units created for the Rocket in-order processor make assumptions about in-order issue and commit points (namely, that once an instruction has been dispatched to them it will never need to be killed).
 These